by Christopher Paris

 Christopher Paris is a former member of the US TAG to TC 176, a Senior Member of ASQ, and came up with “Rapid ISO 9001” after one too many Cuban coffees.

 Christopher Paris is the founder and VP Operations of Oxebridge.
-He has over 30 years' experience implementing ISO 9001 and AS9100 systems, and is a vocal advocate for the development and use of standards from the point of view of actual users.
-He is the author of Surviving ISO 9001 and Surviving AS9100.
-He reviews wines for the irreverent wine blog, Winepisser.
+He has over 30 years’ experience implementing ISO 9001 and AS9100 systems, and helps establish certification and accreditation bodies with the ISO 17000 series.
+He is a vocal advocate for the development and use of standards from the point of view of actual users.
+He is the writer and artist of THE AUDITOR comic strip, and is currently writing the DR. CUBA pulp novel series.
+Visit www.drcuba.world